-- Goodyear Police Property & Evidence building closed.
-All property releases by appointment only; call 623-882-7475 or email: firstname.lastname@example.org
+- Goodyear Police Property & Evidence building will reopen on June 1.
+For more information, call 623-882-7475 or email: firstname.lastname@example.org.

-- Starting April 1, the city’s sanitation provider, Right-Away-Disposal (RAD), will temporarily collect curbside trash and recycling containers at the same time and by the same truck.
+- Starting June 1, the city’s sanitation provider, Right-Away-Disposal (RAD), will resume collecting curbside trash and recycling containers with separate trucks.
 For more information, visit goodyearaz.gov/trash.